Constraining Chaplygin models using diffuse supernova neutrino background: The DSNB flux density

-For the single supernova neutrino spectrum, we only consider the anti-electron neutrino spectrum because the main detection channel in the observatories with good DSNB capabilities such as JUNO or Hyper Kamiokande is the inverse beta decay process $\bar{\nu}_e + P \to e^+ + n$ \cite{An:2015jdp,Abe:2011ts}.
+For the single SNS, we only consider the anti-electron neutrino spectrum because the main detection channel in the observatories with good DSNB capabilities such as JUNO or Hyper Kamiokande is the inverse beta decay process $\bar{\nu}_e + P \to e^+ + n$ \cite{An:2015jdp,Abe:2011ts}.
 This spectrum can be approximated by the pinched Fermi-Dirac spectrum \cite{Raffelt:1996wa,Beacom:2010kk}

 where we choose $E_{\bar{\nu}_e,tot}\sim5\times10^{52}$ erg to represent the typical energy radiated away by the neutrinos during supernova, $T=5$ Mev is the radiation temperature \cite{Beacom:2010kk}.